-where $f_{h}$ is the fraction of the total X-ray that will heat the IGM and is fixed to 0.2 \citep{furlanetto2006}.
-Moreover, $f^{\rm SF}_{\rm X,esc}$ and $f^{\rm PBH}_{\rm X,esc}$ are the escape fractions of X-ray from SF and PBH galaxies, respectively.
-We also note that uncertainties in the $\epsilon_X-\rho_{\rm SFR}$ relationship, i.e., eqn-\ref{eq:e_X_sfr}, that may arise from the poorly constrained nature of SF galaxies at high redshift can be effectively absorbed into the parameter $f^{\rm SF}_{\rm X, esc}$ (as it will come as a multiplicative factor).
-In this work, $f^{\rm SF}_{\rm X,esc}$ is kept fixed at 1 and $f^{\rm PBH}_{\rm X,esc}$ is varied in the range $0.1-1.0$.
-We have discussed the effect of varying $f^{\rm PBH}_{\rm X,esc}$ in detail in Section \ref{sec:results}.
+where $f_{h}$ is the fraction of the total X-ray that heats the IGM and is fixed at 0.2 \citep{furlanetto2006}.
+Moreover, $f^{\rm SF}_{\rm X,esc}$ and $f^{\rm PBH}_{\rm X,esc}$ represent the escape fractions of X-ray from the SF and PBH galaxies, respectively.
+We also note that the uncertainties in the $\epsilon_X-\rho_{\rm SFR}$ relationship, i.e. Eq.~\ref{eq:e_X_sfr}, potentially arising from the poorly constrained nature of the SF galaxies at high redshift, can be effectively absorbed into the parameter $f^{\rm SF}_{\rm X, esc}$ (as it acts as a multiplicative factor).
+In this work, $f^{\rm SF}_{\rm X,esc}$ was kept fixed at 1, and $f^{\rm PBH}_{\rm X,esc}$ was varied in the range $0.1-1.0$.
+We discussed the effect of varying $f^{\rm PBH}_{\rm X,esc}$ in detail in Sect. \ref{sec:results}.